 Immediate relative petitions are for spouses of U.S. citizen, parents of U.S. citizen children aged 21 years and older, and unmarried children under 21 of U.S. citizens.
-“Family preference” categories allow U.S. citizens and lawful permanent residents to file immigrant petitions on behalf of certain other relatives.
+“Family preference" categories allow U.S. citizens and lawful permanent residents to file immigrant petitions on behalf of certain other relatives.
 Preference category petitions are for married children of U.S. citizens, unmarried children who are over 21 years old of U.S. citizens, brothers and sisters of U.S. citizens, and spouses and unmarried children of lawful permanent residents.
 Immigration law is complex and frequently changing.
-If you need help filing a family petition for your family member, please call or email our experienced Los Angeles immigration attorneys.
+If you need help filing a family petition for your family member, please contact us.

 Under U.S. immigration law, what is the difference between an immediate relative petition and a preference category petition?

 If you are a U.S. citizen or Lawful Permanent Resident (LPR), you may petition for certain family members to receive either a green card, a fiance(e) visa or a K-3/K-4 Visa based on your relationship.
 U.S. citizens may petition for their “immediate relatives.”